-- a. recognise and explain ethical, business trust and professional conduct issues; - b. explain the relevance, importance and consequences of ethical issues; - c. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data; - d. evaluate the impact of ethics on an entity, its stakeholders and the scope of its strategies and operations, considering the public interest; - e. recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; and - f. design and evaluate appropriate ethical safeguards.
+- a. recognise and explain ethical, business trust and professional conduct issues; - b. explain the relevance, importance and consequences of ethical issues;

+- c. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data: - d. evaluate the impact of ethics on an entity, its stakeholders and the scope of its strategies and operations, considering the public interest: - e. recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; - f. design and evaluate appropriate ethical safeguards; and - g. evaluate and explain the ethical impact of sustainability policies, including climate change effects.